17 Colorful Things to Do in Old San Juan (Plus Day Trips)

-18 Top Things to Do in Colorful Old San Juan, Puerto Rico
+Best Things to Do in Old San Juan

 Colorful!
-If there’s one word that captures the essence of Old San Juan, Puerto Rico, that’s it.
+If there’s one word to describe Old San Juan, it’s that.

-But wait, there’s more.
-This Caribbean capital of Puerto Rico is dripping with history and culture.
+But the Caribbean capital of Puerto Rico is more than eye candy – it’s steeped in history and culture.

-There are more than enough things to do in Old San Juan to keep you busy for an entire week!
+There are enough things to do in Old San Juan to fill an entire week!

 One of the best things to do in Old San Juan?
 Just walk its cobblestoned streets.